 • ¼ cup water

-• 2 TBSP lemon juice, freshly squeezed, preferred
+• 2 TBSP lemon juice, from 1 large lemon, freshly squeezed preferred

 Save this recipe!